Listen (23:36) Big Gene

 n the seventies, in rural Maryland just outside Washington, DC, The Black Mountain Boys, an all white band, had a regular gig at this all-white truck stop and hired Big Gene—a black piano player–who had an eleven-inch thumb-to-pinky stretch that whacked out tenths like octaves.
 Big Gene played boogie like Pete Johnson and Albert Ammons and could walk down into infinity of R&B with a left hand transplanted from Professor Longhair and James Booker.
-Sid, the fiddle player band-manger, saw Big Gene as a savior for the diminishing popularity of his country repetoire.
-"Play the book," he said to Gene, "but make it sound like they'll want to shake their bootie."
+Sid, the fiddle player and band manager, saw Big Gene as a savior for the diminishing popularity of his country repetoire.
+"Play the book," he said to Gene, "but make it sound like they’ll want to shake their bootie."
 On Big Gene’s first night, the truck stop owner approach Sid as they were setting up.

 “Who the fuck is that?” the owner said to Sid.

 Big Gene did not look up.